jbiskur/fv-react-engine/README.md

 # fv-react-engine
-Software Engineering Degree React Game Engine Boilerplate
+React boilerplate that is used with the Software Engineering Course at the Faroe Islands University, a React Game Engine Boilerplate.